iwsllc/iwsio-forms/forms/README.md

 This package combines browser form validation with React so you can more easily manage errors and input values in forms.
 More specifically, it tracks input validation in state making it available to React AND allows you to set input errors in state that in turn trigger `setCustomValidity` on DOM inputs enabling more control over how you render form errors in your applications.

-## Breaking Changes in 4.0
-I've been continuing to make improvements while I use it myself in projects.
-This time, the breaking change is the signature on `useFieldState(fields, defaults, onValidSubmit, errorMapping)`, which seems to be getting pretty long and ambiguious.
-The first two arguments are even the same type.
-So I've turned this into an object to more clearly define the options.
-This signature now looks like: `useFieldState(fields, options)` with options being nearly the same definition, just as an object: `{ defaults, errorMapping }`.

-I removed `onValidSubmit` from the `fieldState` altogether.
-This seemed oddly placed to me, and I started twisting myself trying dealing with chicken and egg problems: (like passing it into `useFieldState` while still using the output of this function within the `onValidSubmit` function).
-To clean this up, now `onValidSubmit` is solely a prop on the components: `FieldManager` and `ControlledFieldManager`.

 ## Install

 ```bash